 - You will not receive your first pension payment until the month after you retire.

-- Checks only arrive once a month at the beginning of month (may arrive a day or two early, depending on your bank – some military banks will actually deposit military paychecks and pensions early).
+- Checks only arrive once a month at the beginning of the month (may arrive a day or two early, depending on your bank – some military banks will actually deposit military paychecks and pensions early).

-The most underrated part of military pensions are the Cost of Living Adjustments (COLA).
+The most underrated part of military pensions is the Cost of Living Adjustments (COLA).
 Military pensions are tied to an annual COLA based on the Consumer Price Index, or the average cost of inflation over a variety of consumer goods.
 This varies from year to year.
 In some years there is no COLA increase to retirement pay, and in other years it could 1%, 2%, or even higher.

 What makes COLAs so valuable is they work like compound interest—they stack on top of each other.
 So your first COLA may be small, but it increases your base for the next COLA.
 Over time, even small gains of 1%-2% can make a huge difference.
-For example, Doug shared that his military pension has increased 27% over the last 12 years, just from COLA increases.
+For example, Doug shared that his military pension has increased by 27% over the last 12 years, just from COLA increases.
 27% is huge!

 Big note: As Doug points out, the 27% pension increase is great.
 But it’s also just enough to keep up with inflation.
 So while the overall dollar amount is larger, the purchasing power should remain roughly the same.
-But what many military retirees don’t realize is that many private sector pensions aren’t indexed to inflation.
+But what many military retirees don’t realize is that many private-sector pensions aren’t indexed to inflation.
 That makes the Cost of Living Adjustment an immensely valuable benefit.

 Health Care in Retirement

 Military retirees are eligible for health care coverage through TRICARE.
 You will start off with TRICARE Prime or Standard if you are under age 65.
 TRICARE Prime is the same health care coverage you have as an active duty member.
 However, it is only eligible if you live within a certain distance of a military installation.
 If you move out of the area, you would only be eligible to use TRICARE Standard.
-TRICARE Prime and Standard both have monthly premiums, and certain associated copays.
+TRICARE Prime and Standard both have monthly premiums and certain associated copays.